ndarray/ndarray/README.md

 EIGEN_DIR, and FFTW_DIR environment variables.
 For example, to build with an alternate Eigen3 install location and disable FFTW testing replace `cmake ..` with `EIGEN_DIR=/opt/local cmake -DNDARRY_FFTW=OFF ..`.

+ndarray::EigenView is not compatible with Eigen >= 3.3,
+nor is it compatible with pybind11's default Eigen wrappers.
+To build without ndarray::EigenView use cmake option `-DNDARRAY_EIGENVIEW=OFF`

+However, the cmake build does not support Boost.NumPy library and Boost.Python wrappers, which are deprecated in favor of pybind11.
+If you are keen to use Boost.Python you can try the older scons build files, as follows

+ndarray includes the Boost.NumPy library using git's "submodules" feature.
+When you clone the ndarray repository with git, you'll get an empty Boost.NumPy directory.
+Even if you don't plan to use Boost.NumPy (which is required only if you want to build the Boost.Python bindings for ndarray), it *is* necessary to checkout the Boost.NumPy source (as parts of the build system is shared).
+So, immediately after cloning ndarray, you'll need to run:

+git submodule update --init --recursive

+From there, you'll be able to build ndarray and (optionally) Boost.NumPy together just by running "scons" from the root of the ndarray clone.

+Version 1.4.2 of ndarray is the last version to support SWIG.

 Building from Compressed Source
 -------------------------------